-PHYSICAL EDUCATION

-Prairie South School Division supports the concept that the educational program in the school division is to encourage the healthy and physical development of students and to develop a life-long emphasis on wellness.

-- 1. Each school is to include in its instructional program the provincially recommended time for physical education. - 2.
-Students are to comply with the physical education dress standards prescribed by their school.

-Reference: Sections 85, 109, 175 Education Act

-Saskatchewan Physical Education Safety Guidelines
+Administrative Procedure 213 Formatted: Tab stops: Not at 6" PHYSICAL EDUCATION Formatted: Normal Formatted: Left Background Formatted: Normal Prairie South School Division supports the concept that the educational program in the school division is to encourage the healthy and physical development of students and to develop a life-long emphasis on wellness.
+Procedures Each school is to include in its instructional program the provincially Formatted: No bullets or numbering recommended time for physical education.
+Students are to comply with the physical education dress standards prescribed Formatted: No bullets or numbering by their school.
+Reference: Sections 85, 109, 175 Education Act Formatted: Indent: Left: 0", First line: 0" Saskatchewan Physical Education Safety Guidelines Formatted: Indent: Left: 0" Formatted: Indent: Left: 0", First line: 0"